zenml-io/zenml/docs/book/repository/artifact-store.md

 Many experiments and many ZenML integrations require a remote Artifact Store to reliable retrieve and persist pipeline step artifacts.
 Especially dynamic scenarios with heterogenous environments will be only possible when using a remote Artifact Store.

-Configuring a remote Artifact Store or ZenML is a one-liner using the CLI:
+Configuring a remote Artifact Store for ZenML is a one-liner using the CLI:

 ```text
 zenml config artifacts set gs://your-bucket/sub/dir